For a straight-laced bio, my LinkedIn is here.

 Our partnership has seen both paths happen.
 We have a team with over 50 years of operating experience and over 40 years in venture capital.
 Our perspectives may be helpful to entrepreneurs.

 For entrepreneurs to succeed, I don’t think it is about where you went to school or the pedigree of your background.
-The ones who do well, in the end, and eventually, do something that sounds very simple but is very hard to do every day: They keep showing up.
+The ones who do well, in the end, do something that sounds very simple but is very hard to do every day: They keep showing up.